chanux/notes.chanux.me/docs/terraform/flexible.md

 please make your map key names meaningful but DO NOT let them have any significance in your resources!

+Update: Are you aware of the pesky "known after apply" issue?.
+Maps (or in general, iterables) saved me from the jaws of a tricky on of those.
+[Here's a simplified demo](https://codeberg.org/chanux/demo-tf-known-after-apply) of the scenario (solution included!).

 ## A bit of magic

 While this way of doing things make configuration readable and close to